EmilyCheoh/notes/setup1.md

-# IPD Setup, Part 1
+# IPD Setup: Racket, Git, and GitHub

 Before we can get started we need to install our development environment.
 You’ll need Racket 7.4 for programming and Git for version